 GoalProject Homeless Connect provides space for not-for-profit medical and social service organizations to congregate and provide services to the homeless population of San Francisco.

-Program DetailsAn estimated 4,550 to 7,550 people in San Francisco have no place to call home.
+Program DetailsOver 7,000 people in San Francisco have no place to call home.
 The mission of Project Homeless Connect is to give San Francisco’s homeless population resources that will help them move off the streets and into housing.
-More than 1,000 community volunteers partner with government agencies, not-for-profits, and the private sector every two-months to provide a one-stop shop of health and human services for homeless people.
+Hundreds of community volunteers partner with government agencies, not-for-profits, and the private sector every three months to provide a one-stop shop of health and human services for homeless people.
 CPMC provides both medical and non-medical volunteers to this event on a yearly basis.
 CPMC volunteers assist in providing everything from primary care services to dental screenings, acupuncture treatments, and massages.

 - Between 1,500 and 2,000 homeless individuals are connected with services during any given volunteer session.